 Our program is part of CHOP’s Fred and Suzanne Biesecker Pediatric Liver Center, an internationally recognized center for expertise, care and research of children with liver disease.

 Because Alagille syndrome can affect so many body systems, we recognize the importance of a multidisciplinary team approach.
 The Alagille Syndrome Clinical Care Program’s team of physicians, nurses, staff and researchers offer a variety of specialized programs and clinical services to children with Alagille syndrome and their families.
 We also provide diagnostic testing, genetic counseling, referrals to specialists, and long-term follow-up care.

 Our physicians have extensive experience with a large number of patients with Alagille syndrome and designated experts care for our patients’ liver, heart, kidney, bone and other issues.

 As part of his or her visit, your child may see specialists in:

-In addition to providing direct care for families, our clinicians have summarized their experience with important papers on the general features of Alagille syndrome, the cardiac manifestations, the vascular manifestations and other important problems facing children with Alagille syndrome.
+In addition to providing direct care for families, our clinicians have summarized their experience with important papers on the general features of Alagille syndrome, the cardiac manifestations, the kidney disease, the vascular manifestations and other important problems facing children with Alagille syndrome.

 In addition, CHOP’s Alagille Program has an active partnership with the Alagille Syndrome Alliance to provide care, support, education and research on Alagille Syndrome.
 CHOP faculty members have helped organize and have participated in all international Alagille Syndrome Family Symposia and numerous regional family symposia.